-The Standards-Based Assessment Portfolio is the primary vehicle for teacher candidates to demonstrate that GC's John H. Lounsbury College of Education should recommend the candidates for teacher certification.
-It documents to the COE's accrediting agencies that the teacher candidates have the knowledge, skills, and dispositions to be an effective teacher.
-Therefore, the point of the accumulation of evidence to meet the ten standards, the justification of the evidence and the oral presentation is to show a panel of faculty, themselves knowledgeable in the field, why the student should be certified as a professional teachers.
+The Standards-Based Assessment Portfolio is the primary vehicle for teacher candidates to demonstrate that GCSU's JHL CoE should recommend the candidates for teacher certification.
+It documents to the CoE's accrediting agencies that the teacher candidates have the knowledge, skills, and dispositions to be an effectiveteacher.
+Therefore, the point of the accumulation of evidence to meet the 10 standards, the justification of the evidence and the oral presentation is to show a panel of faculty, themselves knowledgeable in the field, why the student should be certified as a professional teacher.
 The point of convening the faculty portfolio reading and presentation panels is to verify whether the aforementioned demonstration has taken place (or not) and at what level.
-There is a minimum level of thinking, writing, and presentation skill expected so all components will need to be met minimally in order for the entire portfolio to "pass" and the candidate to be recommended for certification.
+There is a minimum level of thinking, writing, and presentation skill expected so all components will need to be met minimally for the entire portfolio to "pass" and the candidate to be recommended for certification.